 For more conservative firms, you may want to consider typing your thank you note.
 Typing it conveys that this meeting was important enough to take the time to present yourself in a professional manner.
-However, alumni (and people you know) may prefer a handwitten thank you.
-This assumes careful preparation, legible handwriting,and tasteful stationery.
+However, people you know may prefer a handwitten thank you.
+This assumes careful preparation, legible handwriting,and nice stationery.

 - E-Mail Thank You Notes

 If the employer has an e-mail address on their business card or is a technology-based employer, then a well thought out e-mail thank you note may be appropriate.
-A word of caution: do not make the note overly friendly (many have a tendency to be less formal with e-mail).
-Also, try to keep your note to one screen's length; employers appreciate brevity.
-Choose this method wisely.
-Some employers may prefer the traditional approach.
+A word of caution: do not make the note overly friendly.
+Also, try to keep your note to one screen's length..
+Choose this method wisely, some employers may prefer the traditional approach.